SeisPider/ShallowSeismicImaging/README.md

 # ShallowSeismicImaging

-Tools to imaging the shallow seismic structure, above 10 km, based on the ZH ratio measured from the ambient seismic noise, and P polarization from tele-seismic P wave
+Tools to image the shallow seismic structure, above 10 km, based on the ZH ratio measured from the ambient seismic noise, and P polarization from tele-seismic P wave

 <!-- ![poolagency logo](http://dashboard.tritontracking.com:5000/static/admin/resources/images/triton-logo.png) -->